 Residence: Blenheim, New Zealand

-Qualifications: Bachelor of Arts with Honors in History – University of Exeter
+Qualifications: Master of Arts in History – University of Exeter

 Hometown: Wherever my immediate family happens to be at the time.